 Families Wanting to Adopt in Texas

 If you are considering adopting a newborn, toddler, or child up to the age of 6 in Texas, contact Lifetime Adoption.
-As a nationwide leader in modern, open adoption, we have the experience to make your adoption dreams come true.
+If you have questions about adoption laws in Texas, we can help.
+As a leader in modern, open adoption, we have the experience to make your adoption dreams come true.
 Our very caring adoption coordinators have been matching birth mothers with hopeful adoptive parents for over three decades.
 Lifetime Adoption is dedicated to caring for our birth mothers.
 We make sure they have all the resources they need and work hard to create strong and happy matches between adoptive families and birth families.

 Starting the Adoption Process in Texas